Mjz86/String/README.md

 * this will be significantly simpler in the next release( wrapper ),  but for the main string , this is the criticism:

+* there are two options,  the current one:
 The `has_null` flag is used to see if there's a null terminator.
 If not, we may add it in the `as_c_str` function (non-const function, use `.data()`, `.length()`, `.has_null()`, and `memcpy()` if you want a constant